Gopal Goyal Kanda: Resignation as minister

 Kanda was arrested in 2012 and resigned from office in the home ministry in the Government of Haryana.
 On 5 August 2012, Geetika Sharma, a former air hostess with the MDLR airline had committed suicide.
-She left two suicide notes,. accusing Kanda and an aide of harassment.
+She left two suicide notes. accusing Kanda and an aide of harassment.
 She also alleged that Kanda was "having an illicit relationship with another woman, Ankita, with whom he has a child".
 Allegations have been made that before her suicide Kanda sent a letter to Emirates saying that she had been a poor employee and had defaulted on a loan, and her family said that he had sent her threatening e-mails using several identities.
 Kanda denied the allegations and stated that he had encouraged Sharma by sponsoring her on an MBA course.
 He also said "She was also made the chairman of the trust which managed an international school at Sirsa."

 Delhi Police took him in custody, with charges including abetting the suicide, criminal conspiracy and criminal intimidation, and sending false electronic messages.
 Haryana chief minister, Bhupinder Singh Hooda, said that his former minister not helping the police in the suicide probe was "unfair".

 On 15 February 2013, Geetika's mother, Anuradha Sharma also committed suicide.
 She chose the same method as her daughter and left a suicide note at the same place as her.

 On 4 March 2014, Kanda was granted bail after a charge of sexual exploitation was dropped by the Delhi High Court.
 Both the police and Geetika Sharma's brother objected to the grant of bail, alleging that medical records had been forged, the freedom would enable witness interference, and that it could prejudice a future trial.
 Kanda then sought judicial intervention to prevent media from reporting the case.
+On 25 July 2023, Kanda along with the co-accused Aruna Chadha were acquitted by the Court.

 Return to politics

 As leader of the Haryana Lokhit Party, which he had formed in May 2014, Kanda contested the 2014 elections in Haryana.
 He lost to Makhan Lal Singla of the INLD, despite his opponents acknowledging beforehand that his local popularity negated any potential ill effects from the Sharma case.

 In October 2016, with the Sharma case still unresolved, Kanda and his brother, Govind, were charged in relation to an investigation into alleged illegal property development in Sirsa.
 Police had been looking into the matter since 2009.
 Kanda has had other brushes with the law, including a case from 2000 involving cheque bouncing that was still unresolved in 2014, and a 2007 incident when he was discovered in the company of members of the criminal underworld.

+In the 2019 Haryana Legislative Assembly election, Kanda again contested from Sirsa and won, defeating Independent candidate Gokul Setia by a margin of 603 votes.